splunk/splunk-operator/docs/AppFramework.md

    * The apps are split across three folders named `searchApps`, `machineLearningApps` and `adminApps`.
 The apps placed into `searchApps` and `machineLearningApps` are distributed to the search heads, but the apps in `adminApps` are for local use on the Deployer instance only.

 4. Copy your Splunk app or add-on archive files to the App Source.
    * In this example, the Splunk apps for the search heads are located at `bucket-app-framework/shcLoc-us/searchAppsLoc/`,  `bucket-app-framework/shcLoc-us/machineLearningAppsLoc/`, and the apps for the Deployer are located at `bucket-app-framework/shcLoc-us/adminAppsLoc/`.
-They are all accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3 and https://mystorageaccount.blob.core.windows.net for azure blob.
+They are all accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3, https://mystorageaccount.blob.core.windows.net for azure blob and and https://storage.googleapis.com for GCP bucket.

 5. Update the SearchHeadCluster CR specification, and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.